Russian troops will remain in Belarus for military maneuvers | World

 According to Minsk (capital of Belarus), the objective of the maneuvers remains “to ensure an adequate response and a de-escalation of the military preparations that are being carried out by malicious people close to the borders”.

-Eastern Ukraine, where Kiev forces have been fighting Moscow-backed separatists since 2014, is under a new wave of gunfire, particularly dangerous given rising tensions between Moscow and the West.
+Eastern Ukraine, where Kiev forces have been fighting Moscow-backed separatists since 2014, is under a new wave of gunfire, particularly dangerous given rising tensions between Moscow and the West, the AFP news agency reported.

 Russia, despite its announcements of military withdrawal, is accused of having gathered 150,000 troops on Ukrainian borders in view of an invasion.
 Washington assures that Moscow is looking for a motive and that the violence in the east could be that pretext for intervention.